FaizanShah005/lead-ai-chatbot/README.md

 ## Frontend Setup

-1. Navigate to the frontend folder:
+1. Navigate to the frontend folder (this could be in local terminals like cmd or powershel):

    ```
    cd chatbot-frontend